ConorTighe/Final-Project--Retail-Management-System/README.md

 # Retail Managment system - Final Year Project
-To read the full documentation of the project in word download it from the documentation folder above.
+To read the full documentation of the project in word download it from above.

 ## Technologies used:
 - Languages: JavaScript,TypeScript,HTML,CSS.